Contrastive independent component analysis: Details of numerical experiments

-For the hyperparameters of cICA, we choose the number of components to be 30, which explains \(80\%\) of the variance.
-We then choose \(r,\ell\) for general cICA and \(\ell\) for proportional cICA.
-We order the eigenvalues of \(\mathrm{Mat}(\kappa_4(\by))\) and \(\mathrm{Mat}(\kappa_4(\bx))\) according to their absolute values and plot parts of the ordered eigenvalues in Figure \ref{fig:mnist_r_l}.
-Based on these plots, we choose \(r=53\) and \(r+\ell=114\).
+For the hyperparameters of cICA, we choose the number of components to be 30, which explains \(85\%\) of the variance.
+We then choose \(r,\ell\) for cICA and \(\ell\) for proportional cICA.
+We order the eigenvalues of \(\mathrm{Mat}(\kappa_4(\by))\) and \(\mathrm{Mat}(\kappa_4(\bx))\) according to their absolute values and plot parts of the ordered eigenvalues in Figure \ref{fig:mnist_r_l_discrete}.
+Based on these plots, we choose \(r=51\) and \(r+\ell=192\).
+The absolute values of the foreground-to-background cumulant ratios for the background patterns $\fa_1, \ldots, \fa_r$ range from $6.7 \times 10^{-3}$ to 16.

-We fix the random seed to be 0 for general cICA.
-The visualization for the general cICA algorithm is in Figure \ref{fig:MNIST_data}(a) and the silhouette score is 0.451.

-For proportional cICA, we run the algorithm for 100 log-evenly spaces $\gamma$ between 0 and $10^{6}$ and the highest silhouette score is 0.508, obtained when $\gamma=0.21$.
-The plot is Figure \ref{fig:MNIST_data}(b).

-For cPCA, we plot the first two cPCA components.
-As above, we run cPCA for 100 $\alpha$ values between 0 and 1000.
-The highest silhouette score is 0.546, obtained when $\alpha=3.7$.
-The plot is Figure \ref{fig:MNIST_data}(c).

-We run PCPCA for 100 evenly spaced $\gamma'$ between 0 and $0.9$, in accordance with the setup in \cite{li2020probabilistic}.
-The best silhouette score for the plot of the first two probabilistic contrastive principal components is 0.009, obtained when $\gamma'=0.9$.
-If we normalize the probabilistic contrastive principal components before calculating the silhouette score, the silhouette score obtained is 0.386.
-The plot is Figure \ref{fig:MNIST_data}(d).